 Make sure you have the right cover

 If you are renting out your property, you need to make sure you have special landlord insurance.
-If you have a standard building and contents insurance policy under your name and something goes wrong, your insurer may not pay out for any damages occurred.
+If you have a standard building and contents insurance policy under your name and something goes wrong, your insurance provider may not pay out for any damages occurred.
 If you are looking to purchase a policy, check out our Budget Insurance Landlord Insurance policy.

-Keep your insurer up to date
+Keep your insurance provider up to date

-It’s really important that you keep your insurer up to date with any changes that are happening, including any change in tenants and whether the property is empty or not.
+It’s really important that you keep your insurance provider up to date with any changes that are happening, including any change in tenants and whether the property is empty or not.
 Most insurance policies have a clause if the property is empty for 30 consecutive days, they will not provide cover.
 So it’s worth reading your full terms and conditions properly.

 Loss of rent